A record

 Database

-Your database holds all of the information that you add to your site (except files).
-When you add new content,…
+Your database holds all the information you add to your site (except files).
+When you add new content, pages, posts, plugins and other content, the text content and settings for these elements are stored in the site’s database.

 Default Theme

 When you install WordPress, it ships with its own theme.
-This is WordPress’ own theme and they update it each…
+This is WordPress’s theme, and they update it each year.

 DNS